 Do you ever heard the saffron word? do you think about it or ever searched about it?
-In this page we are going to introduce saffron and explain different aspects of this fantastic spice.
-Here, we will talk about the saffron term and history.
-Also, we review the saffron usage briefly and will show you what chemicals saffron have.
-Next, we will inter the business part of saffron and will discuss about the saffron price.
-If you want to inter this exciting business, we will show you how to order bulk saffron and how to sell it.
+On this page, we are going to introduce saffron and explain different aspects of this fantastic spice.
+Here, we will talk about the saffron term and its history.
+Also, we review the saffron usage briefly and will show you what chemicals saffron has.
+Next, we will enter the business part of saffron and will discuss the saffron price.
+If you want to enter this exciting business, we will show you how to order bulk saffron and how to sell it.
 Finally, we will give you some tips to start saffron cultivation and create your saffron business, independently.

 So, here you will start an exciting journey about red gold, Saffron.

-If we look deeply on English word “saffron” we will find the start of this story in visual aspects of its.
-As you know, this spice threads are all red strand that known as red gold.
+If we look deeply at the English word “saffron” we will find the start of this story in visual aspects of its.
+As you know, these spice threads are all red strand that known as red gold.
 So, saffron could be introduced as “Gold Treads”.
 Am I right?

 In ancient Persia language “Zar” and “Paran” means “Gold” and “Threads”, respectively.
 So, “Zar Paran” means “Gold Treads”.
 Although saffron strings are red, it makes a golden color in foods, drink, dessert or when it’s solved in water.

 Also, This Persian name represent the deep and keen respect of Persian culture to saffron and shows that for Persian people saffron is dignified as much as gold.

-In Arabic language because of lack of “P” letter and pronunciation, “P” replaced by “F” and consequently “Zar Paran” chenged to “Za faran”.
-After The Muslim conquest of Persia that also known as the Arab invasion of Iran in seventh century AD many Arabic terms interred to Persian language.
+In the Arabic language because of the lack of “P” letter and pronunciation, “P” was replaced by “F” and consequently “Zar Paran” changed to “Za faran”.
+After The Muslim conquest of Persia that also known as the Arab invasion of Iran in the seventh century AD, many Arabic terms interred to the Persian language.
 Even Arabic words with Persian origin, like “Za faran”.
-So, after seventh and Eighth century AD even up to today Persian people called it “Za faran”, too.
+So, after the seventh and Eighth century AD even up to today Persian people called it “Za faran”, too.